The title is true. And I can prove it.

 1. I can’t be an Outreachy intern if I’ve been a GSoC intern previously(not applicable vice-a-versa).

-2. While both the programmes promote awareness about opensource, Outreachy also hugley promoted diversity.
+2. While both the programmes promote awareness about opensource, Outreachy also hugely promoted diversity.
 This is something I strongly believe in and have been advocating it during my entire college life.

 3. Its a little easier(can also say faster) to start contributing to an Outreachy project than a GSoc one.
 The codebase is generally intuitive, the pool of people applying is very focused, and mentors give greater attention to individuals.